The Missing Cross to Purity

 and to their rudiments, doctrines, and traditions;

-serving divers lusts, pleasures, and corruptions,
+serving various lusts, pleasures, and corruptions,

 and serving the creatures more than the Creator, who is God blessed forever,